American International Group: 2017

-2018–2021
+2018–2023

 AIG made a number of acquisitions in 2018.
 That July, AIG acquired Validus Holdings Ltd., a provider of reinsurance based in Bermuda.
 The company was also a Lloyd's of London syndicate, involved in insurance-linked securities, a specialist in US small commercial excess and surplus underwriting, and a provider of crop insurance.
 The deal "brought in fresh underwriting talent," particularly in property risk and catastrophe risk.
 Also in 2018 AIG acquired Ellipse, a UK life insurance business, from Munich Re.
 In 2018, AIG established Fortitude Re to hold most of its run-off portfolios and late in 2018 sold a minority stake to The Carlyle Group.
 In November 2019, a Carlyle-managed fund and T&D Holdings acquired a majority interest in Fortitude Re, leaving AIG with a 3.5% stake "subject to required regulatory approvals and other customary closing conditions."

 Duperreault and Zaffino set out a turnaround strategy for the General Insurance business in 2017 and began execution.
 In 2019, Duperreault stated that the new executive team had restructured the business, implemented new risk and underwriting guidelines, and "overhauled its reinsurance buying strategy."
-In 2019, AIG signed a five-year contract to be the title sponsor of Women's British Open, its first deal in golf.
-In 2020, the contract was extended to 2025 and the championship was rebranded as the AIG Women's Open, with the largest LPGA major women's prize fund in 2021, totaling $US5.8 million.

-In August 2019, Duperreault and Zaffino announced "AIG 200", a multi-year program to improve operations by shedding legacy processes and excess manual interventions, modernizing and digitizing workflows, and unifying operations.
+In 2019, Duperreault and Zaffino announced "AIG 200", a multi-year program to improve operations by shedding legacy processes and excess manual interventions, modernizing and digitizing workflows, and unifying operations.
 Also during that month, AIG reported its second consecutive quarter of underwriting profits, and AIG's Life and Retirement business, led by CEO Kevin Hogan, delivered "solid growth" and returns despite a volatile credit and equity market.
 In January 2020, AIG announced it was ending its decade-long sponsorship of the All Blacks in 2021.

 On March 1, 2021, Peter Zaffino succeeded Brian Duperreault as AIG's CEO, with Duperreault becoming executive chairman of the board.
+Then, in January 2022, Zaffino also became chairman of the AIG board.

 As part of AIG's 2020 plan to form an independent company of its life and retirement insurance business with a 2022 IPO, the company announced, in July 2021, that Blackstone Group would acquire 9.9% of the new unit for $2.2 billion cash.
 Blackstone and AIG also entered a long-term asset management agreement for about one quarter of AIG's life and retirement portfolio, set to increase in subsequent years.
-After the spin-off, Corebridge Financial became an independent entity.
+After the spin-off, Corebridge Financial became an independent entity, raising $1.68 billion in the largest U.S. IPO of 2022.

+In February 2023, AIG and Stone Point Capital entered into an agreement to establish an independent managing general agency and relocate AIG's current private client group to the independent new company, Private Client Select Insurance Services (PCS).
+That May, AIG agreed to sell subsidiary Crop Risk Services to American Financial Group for $240 million, as well as Validus Re, including AlphaCat and the Talbot Treaty reinsurance business, to RenaissanceRe for $2.985 billion, in cash and RenaissanceRe common shares.